run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Working-with-Projects.md

 *   Set a Project per user.
 *   Set a Project per team of users.
-*   Set a Project per a real organizational project.
+*   Set a Project per a real organizational Project.

 ## Project Quotas

 Each Project is associated with a quota of GPUs that can be allocated for this Project at the same time.
-This is __guaranteed quota__ in the sense that researchers using this Project are guaranteed to get this number of GPUs, no matter what the status in the cluster is.
+This is __guaranteed quota__ in the sense that Researchers using this Project are guaranteed to get this number of GPUs, no matter what the status in the cluster is.

 Beyond that, a user of this Project can receive an __over-quota__.
-As long as GPUs are unused, a researcher using this Project can get more GPUs.
+As long as GPUs are unused, a Researcher using this Project can get more GPUs.
 However, these GPUs can be taken away at a moment's notice.
 For more details on over-quota scheduling see: [The Run AI Scheduler](../../Researcher/Scheduling/The-Run-AI-Scheduler.md).

 __Important best practice:__ As a rule, the sum of the Project allocation should be equal to the number of GPUs in the cluster.